 Provision H.R.
-1427 (110 th Congress) H.R.
-1461 (109 th Congress) Establishment of Multifamily Special Affordable Housing Goal In establishing the special multifamily affordable housing goal for an enterprise for a year, the Director shall consider: (1) national multifamily mortgage credit needs; (2) the performance and effort of the enterprise in making mortgage credit available for multifamily housing in previous years; (3) the size of the multifamily mortgage market; (4) the ability of the enterprise to lead the industry in making mortgage credit available, especially for underserved markets, such as for small multifamily projects of 5 to 50 units, multifamily properties in need of rehabilitation, and multifamily properties located in rural areas; and (5) the need to maintain the sound financial condition of the enterprise.
+3221(House Approved May 8, 2008)/H.R.
+1427 H.R.
+3221 (Senate Approved July 11, 2008) Setting Multifamily Special Affordable Housing Goal In establishing the special multifamily affordable housing goal for an enterprise for a year, the Director shall consider: (1) national multifamily mortgage credit needs; (2) the performance and effort of the enterprise in making mortgage credit available for multifamily housing in previous years; (3) the size of the multifamily mortgage market; (4) the ability of the enterprise to lead the industry in making mortgage credit available, especially for underserved markets, such as for small multifamily projects of 5 to 50 units, multifamily properties in need of rehabilitation, and multifamily properties located in rural areas; and (5) the need to maintain the sound financial condition of the enterprise. \ Director to use a rolling three-year average of data collected under the Home Mortgage Disclosure Act.
 (Sec.
-125) Identical provision.
-Units Financed by Housing Finance Agency Bonds The Director shall give credit toward the achievement of the multifamily special affordable housing goal to dwelling units in multifamily housing that is financed by tax-exempt or taxable bonds issued by a State or local housing finance agency, but only if such bonds are secured by a guarantee of the enterprise, or are not investment grade and are purchased by the enterprise.
+337) Similar, except that there is no reference to a specific data source, and Agency must review goals annually for feasibility.
 (Sec.
-125) Identical provision.
-Use of Tenant Income or Rent The Director shall monitor the performance of each enterprise in meeting housing goals and shall evaluate such performance based on the income of the prospective or actual tenants of the property, where such data are available; or where the data are not available, rent levels affordable to low-income and very low-income families.
-A rent level shall be considered to be affordable if it does not exceed 30% of the maximum income level of the income category, with appropriate adjustments for unit size as measured by the number of bedrooms.
+1128) Additional Requirements for Smaller Projects The Director shall establish, within the multifamily special affordable housing goal, additional requirements for the purchase by each enterprise of mortgages for multifamily housing projects of a smaller or limited size, which may be based on the number of dwelling units in the project or the amount of the mortgage, or both, and shall include multifamily housing projects of such smaller sizes as are typical among such projects that serve rural areas.
 (Sec.
-125) Identical provision.
+337) Similar provisions (Sec.
+1128) Units Financed by Housing Finance Agency Bonds The Director shall give credit toward the achievement of the multifamily special affordable housing goal to dwelling units in multifamily housing that is financed by tax-exempt or taxable bonds issued by a State or local housing finance agency, but only if such bonds are secured by a guarantee of the enterprise, or are not investment grade and are purchased by the enterprise.
+(Sec.
+337) Similar provisions.
+(Sec.
+1128)

 Provision H.R.
-1427 (110 th Congress) H.R.
-1461 (109 th Congress) Discretionary Adjustment of Housing Goals The Director may reduce the level for a goal pursuant to such a petition by one of the enterprises only if (1) market and economic conditions or the financial condition of the enterprise require such action; or (2) efforts to meet the goal would result in the constraint of liquidity, over-investment in certain market segments, or other consequences contrary to the intent of the law.
-Identical provision.
-Determination The Director shall make a determination regarding any proposed reduction within 30 days of receipt of the petition regarding the reduction.
-The Director may extend such period for a single additional 15-day period, but only if the Director requests additional information from the enterprise.
-A denial by the Director to reduce the level of any goal under this section may be appealed to a U.S. District Court.
+3221(House Approved May 8, 2008)/H.R.
+1427 H.R.
+3221 (Senate Approved July 11, 2008) Use of Tenant Income or Rent The Director shall monitor the performance of each enterprise in meeting housing goals and shall evaluate such performance based on the income of the prospective or actual tenants of the property, where such data are available; or where the data are not available, rent levels affordable to low-income and very low-income families.
+A rent level shall be considered to be affordable if it does not exceed 30% of the maximum income level of the income category, with appropriate adjustments for unit size as measured by the number of bedrooms.
 (Sec.
-125) Identical provision.
+337) Similar provisions.
+(Sec.
+1128) Discretionary Adjustment of Housing Goals The Director may reduce the level for a goal pursuant to such a petition by one of the enterprises only if (1) market and economic conditions or the financial condition of the enterprise require such action; or (2) efforts to meet the goal would result in the constraint of liquidity, over-investment in certain market segments, or other consequences contrary to the intent of the law.
+(Sec.
+337) Regulated entity may petition Director to reduce the level of any goal.
+(Sec.
+1128)